Martin Stadium – Washington State Cougars

 There is no alcohol available at Martin Stadium, but there is a wide selection of hot and cold beverages for sale.
 Beverage choices include Coke products in bottles or from the fountain, bottled water, PowerAde, frozen or fresh-squeezed lemonade, iced tea, coffee, and hot cocoa; drink prices range from $3 to $7.

 The pre-game festivities culminate when the players rush out, and this is definitely the most entertaining part of the night.
-Led by the mascot piloting his unique 3-wheeled car, the team runs onto the field through cones spurting fire, all accompanied by the pep squad trailing flags spelling the word C-O-U-G-S, complete with giant WSU banner (see a video of this below).
+Led by the mascot piloting his unique 3-wheeled car, the team runs onto the field through cones spurting fire, all accompanied by the pep squad trailing flags spelling the word C-O-U-G-S, complete with giant WSU banner.
 The latter display will be repeated after every WSU score, along with fireworks, which are always fun to watch.

 If you are looking for something lower key, however, Stella’s Calzone & Pizza is also a good place to try.
 Located on Main Street not far from Martin Stadium, Stella’s has great food and a small beer selection, and even has a kid’s menu.
 Most of the hotels are on that side of town as well, including a Quality Inn and a Holiday Inn.

 Martin Stadium has a good crowd, typically bringing in 25-30K fans, which averages well over three-quarters full.
 About half of the games each year will be sell-outs, which isn’t surprising given the high quality opponents they see in the PAC-12.
 The biggest game every other year is of course the Apple Cup against in-state rival Washington, but even FCS match-ups will have a great draw, so the experience and crowd noise won’t vary much from game to game.
 That said, if you are planning to visit Martin Stadium, you may as well choose a less prestigious opponent, when tickets won’t cost quite as much or be so hard to come by.